 The next morning, I showered and rinsed off until the water went clear.
 And my tan looked AWESOME.
 It made my skin look so good that I willingly went to a makeup job with no face makeup on.
 And oh, the makeup options tanned skin brings!
 The gold eyeshadow that usually does nothing for me looked gorgeous and red lips on a tanned face are a totally different experience.

 The spray tan only lasted about five days, but I also went with the lightest shade (I’ll go darker next time).
 I absolutely loved it and wish Bethany could spray tan me every couple of days.

-- I will exfoliate my feet better.
+- I’ll exfoliate my feet better.
 Every time I use any type of tanner, it gets all patchy on my feet.
 Drives me nuts.

-- I will make sure to wear looser, dark clothing after the application.
-I had a t-shirt on, but the black yoga pants were a little too fitted to wear right after the appointment, so they made faint lines where the seams are.
+- I’ll make sure to wear looser, dark clothing after the application.
+I had a loose t-shirt on, but my black yoga pants were a little too fitted to wear right after the appointment, so they made faint lines where the seams are.

 - I’ll be better about moisturizing after each shower.
 Bethany really stressed this rule, which I followed for the first few days.
 Then I got lazy.
 My tan probably would have faded more uniformly had I heeded her advice.